 - Recording Artiste & Composer: Naxos Records (Grand Piano Label), August 2014 to Present.

-- Lecturer, Tutor & Pianoforte Performance Teacher (part-time): Department of Music, Edinburgh College of Art, University of Edinburgh, UK, September 2007 to Present.
+- Academic Staff Member & Pianoforte Performance Teacher (part time): Department of Music, Edinburgh College of Art, University of Edinburgh, UK, September 2007 to Present.

 - Advisory Board Member: Brain Technology and Neuroscience Research Center (www.btnrc.org), June 2013 to Present.

 - Adjudicator: ‘Hong Kong Schools Music Festival’/HKSMA, Hong Kong, February-March 2011 & February-March 2016, GMC Music Competition, August 2016.

 - Lecturer in Linguistics: Department of English (Literature and Linguistics), University of Peradeniya, Sri Lanka, March 2005-2011.